Falongtan/Falongtan.github.io/_pages/about.md

   - /about.html
 ---

-I am a Professor in the Department of Statistics at Hunan University. <br>
+I am a Professor in the Department of Statistics and Data Science at Hunan University. <br>

 Education